Rahul is a video game addict who can't get enough of Battle Royales. You can find him skulking around in PUBG or Fornite.

-PUBG- the game that propelled attention towards a growing trend of battle royale games.
-A game that built on the legacy of H1Z1 and its predecessors so well it took the streaming and gaming scene by storm.
-PUBG is similar to most military style shooters, yet different in its core gameplay, appealing to the masses hungry for more realistic and competitive gameplay.
-Tactical planning to take control of a situation with finesse took precedence over mindless and aggressive run ‘n’ gun.
+PUBG is the game that propelled attention towards Battle Royale games.
+It was built on the foundation of H1Z1 and took the streaming and gaming scene by storm.
+PUBG is similar to most military-style shooters—but it is different at its core—as it appeals to those who are hungry for more realistic and competitive gameplay.
+Tactical planning to take control of a situation with finesse took precedence over mindless and aggressive "run ‘n’ gunning."

 Games Similar to PUBG

 - Fractured Lands

 - Call of Duty: Warzone

 - PUBG Mobile